 Increasing capacity for collecting insights and conducting data-driven decision making is another way technology can help developing countries.
 Equipping developing countries with more robust data capabilities and better intelligence training and frameworks can allow them to apply their resources more effectively, and improve the caliber of the strategic decisions their leaders make in directing the country.
 These tools can also be a helpful resource for its private sector.

-Healthcare Tech for Goodtech for good
+Healthcare Tech for Good

 Medicine, health, and disease prevention is another area where technology advances can create huge advantages for developing countries.
 Drugs, medical procedures and instruments, better training and public health awareness, and more can create fundamental changes for entire communities and people groups.
 As an example, treatments for diseases or medical conditions that historically ravaged populations have saved countless lives, impacted economies, and changed realities for huge numbers and even entire generations of people.